In Newsroom

-Some landlords with small property portfolios may exit the market as a result of increasing regulation and costs.
+LAWYERS and property specialists are warning landlords with small portfolios may quit the rental market because of increasing regulation and costs.

 And this is likely to spark an increase in rents as demand continues to outstrip supply.